Djambu Barra Barra: Legacy

-Djambu Barra Barra died on 13 December 2005, after being hit by a rock following a familial altercation.
+Barra Barra died on 13 December 2005, after being hit by a rock following a family altercation.
 As one of the first key artists of what is now Ngukurr Art Centre, Djambu Barra Barra, along with Ginger Riley Manduwalawala, Willie Gudabi, and Amy Johnson, helped set a precedent for what Ngukurr artists could achieve.
-The success and recognition of Burra Burra and initial encouragement of the Ngukurr Adult Education Committee lay the foundation for other prominent artists like Angelina George and Wally Wilfred.
+The success and recognition of Barra Barra and initial encouragement of the Ngukurr Adult Education Committee lay the foundation for other prominent artists like Angelina George and Wally Wilfred.
 Today, Ngukurr Arts Centre continues the legacy left by the Ngukurr Adult Education Committee and past artists through its Ngukurr Story Project, an oral history project that serves as a digital archive for Ngukurr residents, and an online shop selling prints, paintings, sculptures, and other objects.
-Without Burra Burra, the art of Ngukurr may not be what it is today.